InsultingPros/KFCompileTool/README.md

 - **bCreateINT** - set this to `True` to automatically create localization files.
 - **bMakeRedirect** - set this to `True` to automatically compress compiled files.

-If you feel lost after this description - check the [`CompileSettings.ini`] (it's as simple as possible) and try to compile something.
+If you feel lost after this description - check the [`kf_compile_tool.ini`] (it's as simple as possible) and try to compile something.
 Terminal will warn you about errors / missed lines.

 ## Requirements